Can Foreigners Buy Property in Brazil?

 - Reciprocity rules: Brazil used to require reciprocity (if Brazil couldn't buy in your country, you couldn't buy here), but this is largely unenforced in practice.

-Bottom line: If you're buying an apartment or house in a Florianópolis neighborhood like Jurerê Internacional, Praia Brava, or Canasvieiras, none of these restrictions apply.
-The process is straightforward and legally secure.
+Bottom line: If you're buying an apartment or house in a Florianópolis neighborhood like Jurerê Internacional, Canasvieiras or Trindade, these restrictions usually do not apply.
+The process can be clear when the documents, contract, payment flow, and registration are checked before you sign.

 The key document you'll need is a CPF (Cadastro de Pessoas Físicas) - Brazil's tax identification number.
 We'll cover how to get one in the legal process section below.